venysssssssssss/AwsOverview/AWS DynamoDB.md

 - Read/writes automatically scale up/down with your workloads.
 - No capacity planning needed (WCU / RCU).
-- Unlimited WCU & RCU, no throttle, more expensive.
+- Unlimited WCU and RCU, no throttle, more expensive.
 - You're charged for reads/writes that you use in terms of **RRU** and **WRU**.
 - **Read Request Units (RRU)** - throughput for reads (same as RCU).
 - **Write Request Units (WRU)** - throughput for writes (same as WCU).